Fuling, Chongqing: Educational attainment

 12.85% of the district's population had attained a tertiary education, according to 2020 figures.
 An additional 16.97% of the district's population had attained a secondary education, an additional 34.88% attained a junior high education, an additional 28.44% attained a primary education, and the remaining 6.86% of the population had no formal education.
 People above the age of 14 in the district have attained an average of 9.68 years of formal education, an increase from the 8.73 years average recorded in 2010.
 Fuling District had a literacy rate of 98.57% as of 2020, an increase from 94.82% in 2010.

 Administrative divisions

 Fuling District administers 11 subdistricts, 14 towns, and 2 townships.
 These township-level divisions in turn administer 719 administrative villages and 80 residential communities.

 2010 divisions

 Economy

 Fuling District had a total gross domestic product (GDP) of 140.274 billion renminbi (RMB) as of 2021, an 8.7% increase from 2020.
+As of the latest available data, Fuling District's economic performance has been notable.
+The materials industry plays a significant role in Fuling's economy, with a 2023 production value of 120.4-billion-yuan, accounting for one-fifth of Chongqing's total.
+This industry leads all districts and counties in Chongqing, highlighting its importance to the region's economic development.

 The district's primary sector accounted for 6.48% of total GDP in 2021, and grew at a rate of 6.4% from 2020; the secondary sector accounted for 55.80% of GDP, and grew 6.7% from 2020; the tertiary sector accounted for 37.72% of GDP, and grew 12.0% from 2020.

+Moreover, Fuling District has been actively developing industrial clusters in key sectors such as chemical new materials, power batteries, lightweight automotive materials, and advanced new materials.
+The district's strategic location along the Yangtze River and its involvement in the New International Land-Sea Trade Corridor (ILSTC) have significantly boosted its export economy.
+In fact, Fuling's foreign trade volume reached 7.68 billion yuan from January to May 2024, marking a year-on-year increase of 3.8%, and ranking fifth in Chongqing.